Tent camping with a dog can be so much fun but there is a lot more that you have to prepare for when you’re bringing a dog.

 Dog Camping Gear

-I am putting together a dedicated post to dog camping gear but I’ll go over a few of the basics here.
+Here are a few of the basics, but I have a whole post dedicated to camping gear for dogs!
 Like I said, when tent camping with a dog it is so important to come prepared!

 Dog Bed or Soft Crate